The IFOPA provides many programs and services to patients, families and the FOP community.

 - Quality of L.I.F.E.
 (Living Independently with Full Equality) Awards are granted to patients with FOP.
 The program is designed to promote health, welfare and independence.
 Examples of awards range from adaptive equipment, walkers, wheelchairs, adaptive bed, vehicle adaptation, tuition/registration for vocational training, specialized bicycles, computer hardware or assistive technology and reading aids.
 Click L.I.F.E.
 Award for guidelines and application.

-- The Mentoring Program is designed to provide constituents in the FOP community the opportunity to have mentors to better guide them through the challenges of FOP.
+- The FOP Connect: Peer Mentor Program is designed to provide constituents in the FOP community the opportunity to have mentors to better guide them through the challenges of FOP.

 - Periodic symposia, gatherings and meetings bring together FOP patients with health professionals who specialize in FOP research and care.
 These gatherings provide a wonderful opportunity for FOP patients to gather in a collaborative forum to discuss FOP research, exchange information and experiences, share coping strategies, and much more.